garzj/google-photos-migrate/README.md

     Meaning: Forces the migration and overwrites files in the target directory.
 ```

-If you wish to migrate an entire takeout folder:
+If you wish to migrate an entire takeout folder (and keep the album directory structure):

 ```bash
 mkdir output error